-|Libby Prison, Richmond, Virgina|
+|Libby Prison, Richmond, Virginia|

 In 1864, the Confederacy moved Union prisoners to Macon, Georgia.
 The Confederate Army then used the prison for military criminals.
-After the occupation of Richmond in 1865, Union authorities used the prison for detention of former Confederate officers.
+After the occupation of Richmond in 1865, Union authorities used the prison for the detention of former Confederate officers.
 They reportedly improved conditions over those for Union officers or prisoners of war on both sides generally during the war.
 In 1880, the building was purchased by Southern Fertilizer Company.

-|Libby Prison, Richmond, Virgina|
+|Libby Prison, Richmond, Virginia|

 In the meanwhile massive stone walls of native artesian stone, quarried within the city limits of Chicago, had been erected on the block of Wabash Avenue, between 14th and 16th Streets, which had been selected as the famous old prison's new home.
-These stones formed part of the wall of the third Chicago Coliseum (1513 S. Wabash, Chicago, Illinois) and probably are the basis for the false story that that structure is built from Libby Prison remains.
+These stones formed part of the wall of the third Chicago Coliseum (1513 S. Wabash, Chicago, Illinois) and probably is the basis for the false story that that structure is built from Libby Prison remains.

 The enterprise was incorporated as the Libby Prison Museum Association, "Great Libby Prison War Museum", on February 4, 1888, with a capitalization of $400,000, to which was added the extensive Civil War collection of Charles F. Gunther, a wealthy candy manufacturer.
 Among his items are reportedly the Lincoln death bed and various bloodied garments worn the night of Lincoln's assassination.
 The cost of dismantling and moving was in excess of $200,000 and was completed in September of 1889.

 Many of the bricks were disposed of as souvenirs and given to builders.
 A large number went to the Chicago Historical Society, along with the collection and other parts of the building.
 The Chicago Historical Society constructed the north wall of their Civil War Room from these bricks.
-This building is located at North Avenue and Clark St., Chicago and is currently known as the Chicago History Museum.
+This building is located at North Avenue and Clark St., Chicago, and is currently known as the Chicago History Museum.

 |The third Chicago Coliseum, on Wabash Avenue between 14th and 16th Streets, was erected on the site.|

-With the exception of the above mentioned relics, all that is known to remain of the old prison are: a door and keys in the Confederate Museum in Richmond, Virginia; some miscellaneous items in several institutions in Vermont and Massachusetts; and its major records in the National Archives in Washington D.C., with some minor records in Vermont.
+With the exception of the above-mentioned relics, all that is known to remain of the old prison are a door and keys in the Confederate Museum in Richmond, Virginia; some miscellaneous items in several institutions in Vermont and Massachusetts; and its major records in the National Archives in Washington D.C., with some minor records in Vermont.
 The Chicago Coliseum was demolished in 1983.

-On December 24, 1897 around 6:00 PM, during the Manufacturers' Carnival and Winter Fair a fire broke out and swept through the second Chicago Coliseum building (63rd Street & Stony Island Avenue).
+On December 24, 1897, around 6:00 PM, during the Manufacturers' Carnival and Winter Fair a fire broke out and swept through the second Chicago Coliseum building (63rd Street & Stony Island Avenue).
 The building was completely destroyed, primarily when one of the 14 arches supporting the roof fell over to bring down all the other arches like a row of dominoes.
 The fire consumed the building within twenty minutes.
 This massive structure, one of the greatest indoor facilities of the nineteenth century, had a lifespan of only 19 months.